owen2345/pub_sub_model_sync/README.md

 # PubSubModelSync
-Permit to sync models data and made calls between rails apps using google or rabbitmq pub/sub service.
+Permit to sync models data and make calls between rails apps using google or rabbitmq pub/sub service.

 Note: This gem is based on [MultipleMan](https://github.com/influitive/multiple_man) which for now looks unmaintained.

 ## Features
-- Sync CRUD operation between Rails apps.
-So, all changes made on App1, will be reflected on App2.
+- Sync CRUD operations between Rails apps.
+So, all changes made on App1, will be reflected on App2, App3.
     Example: If User is created on App1, this user will be created on App2 too with the accepted attributes.
 - Ability to make class level communication
     Example: If User from App1 wants to generate_email, this can be listened on App2, App3, ... to make corresponding actions
 - Change pub/sub service at any time

 ## Installation
 Add this line to your application's Gemfile: